ToyB0x/ai-schema/apps/web-annotation/advanced.md

 2.  **Annotation Suggestion:** Based on this context, the AI *suggests* appropriate `data-ai-annotation` content.
     *   For the submit button: `{"action": "saveUserSettings", "purpose": "Saves the user's updated settings"}`.
     *   For an input field with `name="email"`: `{"field": "email", "validation": "emailFormat", "required": true}`.
+3.  **Why this step is crucial:** Directly jumping from UI changes to backend schema/code modifications can be cognitively demanding for humans.
+It's hard to mentally map a visual UI change to its abstract data representation and then to the specific lines of code in the backend.
+By introducing this intermediate step – generating/updating annotations as a structured representation of intent *at the UI level* – we create a crucial checkpoint.
+Developers can easily verify if the AI correctly interpreted the UI's purpose by simply hovering over the element or inspecting the annotation.
+This visual and contextual validation is much more intuitive than deciphering complex schema diffs in isolation.
+It ensures that the AI and the developer are aligned on the *what* before moving to the *how* (schema/code changes), significantly reducing the risk of errors propagating downstream.
+This collaborative validation step makes the entire process more robust and trustworthy.
-3.  **Schema Adherence:** If a project-specific annotation schema (like a JSON Schema) exists, the AI ensures its suggestions conform to that schema, promoting consistency.
+4.  **Schema Adherence:** If a project-specific annotation schema (like a JSON Schema) exists, the AI ensures its suggestions conform to that schema, promoting consistency.

 **AI-Powered Annotation Updating:**